jamesob/kali/README.md

 Boilerplate activities like MySQL and vhost setup are boring, and the details of their setup can be located and derived from one place.

+Maybe most importantly, a tool like kali will be of huge use for an automated continuous-integration environment.

 ## Using kali

 ### As a Drupal developer